 That said, there are real options:

 Sliding scale: Many therapists offer reduced fees for clients who need it.
 It never hurts to ask.
+The worst they can say is no.

 A few extra things matter when the person coming to therapy is young:

 Look for a therapist who actually likes working with kids and teens.
 It sounds obvious, but not every licensed clinician is well-suited for younger clients.
-Child and adolescent therapy requires a particular kind of patience, creativity, and ability to earn trust with someone who may not have wanted to come in the first place.
+Child and adolescent therapy requires a specific kind of patience, creativity, and ability to earn trust with someone who may not have wanted to come in the first place.

 Ask about parent involvement.
 A good child therapist will keep you in the loop without undermining your kid's sense of privacy.
 Ask how they typically work with parents and what that communication looks like.